shrugs/songaday.world/README.md

   - [ ] on publish, create video
   - [ ] on update, update title and description
 - [ ] beard clean cutdown
+- [x] login/auth pages should respect to param
+- [ ] make sure links sent to email include to param